What Causes White Spots or Dots on TV Screen | Remove White Spots Manually

 One of the possible solutions would be to lower the level of the light you see in the background on the TV in the menu.
 If you have a smart TV, go to “expert settings,” and that’s it.

-You can also go into the menu and turn off the function, where it automatically adjusts the brightness.
+You can also go into the menu and turn off the function, which automatically adjusts the brightness.
 Some comment that when they change the brightness, the intensity of the white spots starts to disappear.

 So, this recommendation is to keep changing the brightness setting until those spots disappear.